eslint/json/docs/rules/no-unsafe-values.md

 ## Background

 JSON is widely used for data interchange between systems, but certain values can cause interoperability issues when transferred between different parsers and environments.
-This rule warns about potentially problematic values:
+The common unsafe values are:

 - **Lone surrogates in strings**: Incomplete Unicode character pairs that can cause encoding/decoding failures
 - **Numbers that evaluate to Infinity**: Values like `1e400` that exceed JavaScript's number range